Improving how we Evaluate Treatment Response in Oncology Research

 Working with researchers from Merck Healthcare KGaA and renown clinical institutions we pooled data from 1765 patients with 12 types of advanced solid tumors treated with avelumab (an anti-programmed death ligand 1 (PD-L1) monoclonal antibody) monotherapy in the JAVELIN Solid Tumor and JAVELIN Merkel 200 trials, conducted a comparative analysis of tumor assessments by investigators according to RECIST 1.1 and irRECIST, and evaluated the correlation between progression-free survival (PFS), continued patient benefit and overall survival (OS).

-The use of irRECIST identified a subset of patients with a best overall response (BOR) of progressive disease by RECIST 1.1 but an irBOR of immune-related disease control by irRECIST with a distinctive survival curve, thereby providing more clinically relevant information and better treatment decision-making options than RECIST 1.1 alone.
+The use of irRECIST identified a subset of patients with a best overall response (BOR) of progressive disease by RECIST 1.1 but an irBOR by irRECIST with a distinctive survival curve, thereby providing more clinically relevant information and better treatment decision-making options than RECIST 1.1 alone.

-Q. What are the implications for sponsors of ICI trials who use RECIST 1.1 for evaluating response to treatment in studies of solid tumors?
+Q: What are the implications for sponsors of I-O trials who use RECIST 1.1 for evaluating response to treatment in studies of solid tumors?

-Because immune-targeted treatment can initially cause the tumor burden to look as if it is progressing, when in fact it is not, clinical trial sponsors using RECIST 1.1 to assess treatment response may end up discontinuing patients who would otherwise remain in the study.
-Using RECIST 1.1 could limit sponsors from recognizing the full treatment benefit of new therapies in development, and more importantly, may prevent patients from receiving potentially beneficial treatments.
+Because immune-targeted treatment can initially cause the tumor burden to look as if it is progressing, when in fact it is not, trial sponsors using RECIST 1.1 to assess treatment response may end up having patients discontinued who would otherwise remain in the study.
+Using RECIST 1.1 could limit sponsors and investigators from recognizing the full treatment benefit of new therapies in development, and more importantly, may prevent patients from receiving potentially beneficial treatments.

 Q: What can we expect moving forward, as the industry considers these findings and their implications?